Hongjiew/Hongjiew.github.io/_pages/about.md

 ## Recent News

+- 2024-12: Release our latest work LinGen, which provides linear-complexity for video generation
 - 2024-05: Start my internship at Meta GenAI
 - 2024-02: Zero-TPrune and AT-EDM are accepted to CVPR 2024!
 - 2024-01: Give a Talk to Qualcomm on Zero-TPrune [[slides](https://hongjiew.github.io/files/Talk_Qualcomm.pdf)]